Chicken Road Demo – Free Play and Review

 - If the chicken crashes – the round ends and the bet is lost.
 A new round begins immediately.

-- Use auto cash-out – many versions of the game allow you to set a target multiplier so the game cashes out automatically when that value is reached.
+- Use auto cash-out – set a target multiplier so the game cashes out automatically when that value is reached.

 If you are using the Chicken Road demo, these steps are the same.
 The only difference is that no real money changes hands.
 This makes the demo the most reliable way to test auto cash-out settings and find a target multiplier that works across different difficulty levels before playing for real.